vcycyv/go_scaffold_gin_gorm/readme.md

 # Read Me

 It is a scaffold project to help quickly setup a golang based web application.
 The web framework being used is gin.
 Gorm is used for persistence.
 You can set some parameters, and then a new runnable project can be generated.
-The project receives Rest API to do the CRUD operation.
+The project receives Rest API call to do the CRUD operation.
 It also guides how to setup database.

 Two goals to achieve:
   1. easy to setup